viet34tqc/notebook/interview.md

 Let's say you have a list of items.
 Under the hood, React converts the items into React elements with the same type.
 Without `key`, there is no way to distinguish them.
 When we have an unique key for each item, React can differentiate and also track them when they get deleted, added or re-ordered.

-When the `key` props is changed, React unmount the previous instance, and mount a new one. **The state of the component belong to the key**, so all states that have existed in the component at the time is completely removed and the component is reinitialized.
+When the `key` props is changed, React unmount the previous instance, and mount a new one. **The state of the component belongs to the key**, so all states that have existed in the component at the time is completely removed and the component is reinitialized.
 So, when an list item has a state and we are using `index` as the `key`, then we re-order the list the state of the item will not re-ordered as well

 In this example <https://www.developerway.com/posts/react-key-attribute#part3>, after re-order, the component with key='au' still takes 'Australia' for the country props as before.
 That's why when we use `memo`, this component isn't re-rendered because the props doesn't change.
 If we are not using `memo`, the list item still re-render no matter which type of `key` we use because the component re-renders